cchitsiang/awesome-stars/README.md

 ## TypeScript

+- [superagent-ai/vibekit](https://github.com/superagent-ai/vibekit) - Run coding agents in a secure sandbox.
+A simple SDK for safely running Codex, Gemini CLI and Claude Code in your app or workflow. 🖖
 - [wundergraph/cosmo](https://github.com/wundergraph/cosmo) - The open-source solution to building, maintaining, and collaborating on GraphQL Federation at Scale.
 The alternative to Apollo Studio and GraphOS.
 - [getAsterisk/claudia](https://github.com/getAsterisk/claudia) - A powerful GUI app and Toolkit for Claude Code - Create custom agents, manage interactive Claude Code sessions, run secure background agents, and more.
 - [OpenCut-app/OpenCut](https://github.com/OpenCut-app/OpenCut) - The open-source CapCut alternative